Legal aid in proceedings in France

 • You benefit from a legal protection or other insurance that already covers the costs of the trial

-• You have not provided the supporting documents to obtain this aid (e.g. documents justifying your nationality, your financial situation).
+• You have not provided the supporting documents to obtain this assistance (example: documents justifying your nationality, your financial situation).

 Reminder

-If theAJ: titleContent You have been granted temporary aid and, finally, you do not meet the conditions for receiving this aid, you are obliged to reimburse the costs that you have been exempted from or that the State has paid you.
+If theAJ: titleContent You have been granted temporary aid and, finally, you do not meet the conditions for receiving this aid, you are obliged to reimburse the costs which you have been exempted from or which the State has paid you.

 The legal aid office sends you its refusal decision by any means that can attest to its date of receipt (example: letter with acknowledgement of receipt).
 It details how you can appeal.